 What is Tmall.com?

 Tmall.com is an eCommerce platform owned by Alibaba Group in Hangzhou.
-It started out originally as Taobao Mall and a premium alternative to Taobao.com.
+It started as Taobao Mall and a premium alternative to Taobao.com.

 For the record, Taobao.com is also owned by Alibaba.com, and by far the largest eCommerce platform in the country.

 As said, Tmall.com launched as a premium eCommerce platform, where online shoppers can buy brand name products from within China, but also internationally.

 I heard about Tmall Global for the first time in 2015.
 Two friends from my home country, Sweden, had exported food products for a couple of years, to wholesalers in Zhengzhou.